pcwalton/bevy-baked-gi/README.md

 # `bevy-baked-gi`

-An implementation of precomputed global illumination for the Bevy game engine.
+Tooling to support precomputed global illumination for the Bevy game engine.

 ## Introduction

 This crate, `bevy-baked-gi`, provides a workflow for *baked* global illumination in Bevy, using three well-established techniques: *lightmapping*, *irradiance volumes*, and *reflection probes*.
 [Global illumination] enhances the realism of rendered scenes by modeling the effects of multiple light bounces; as a simple example, GI allows objects next to a red wall to appear red.
 Generally, GI is expensive to simulate, so a popular technique is to precompute the lighting for static elements of a scene to allow for fast approximation of global illumination at runtime.
-This crate provides a straightforward Bevy implementation of these three common methods.
+This crate provides straightforward Bevy tooling to support these three common methods.

 It's important to note that *neither this crate nor Bevy itself provides any built-in lightmapper*.
 You'll need to precompute the lightmaps for your scenes